ueapy/pythoncourse2022-website/src/index.md

 ## Where?
 The comfort of your own home

+## Who?
+The course is free for
+* Aries DTP students
+* Cefas staff and CASE students
+The course is open to all UEA students and staff but there is a fee of 35 GBP.
+See contact below for enquiries.

 ## Topics
 * Python basics and programming environment
 * Core scientific libraries: numpy, scipy, pandas